jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 ### Sampling Techniques

-For many complex distributions, sampling techniques (i.e. MCMC) are important tools for tractablility.
+For many complex distributions, sampling techniques (i.e. MCMC) are important tools.
 Through the development of these samplers, we need to ensure that they generate data points that are genuinely representative of the underlying distribution.
-The KSD can evaluate the quality of a sampler, ensuring that it isn't biased [[4]](#4).
+The KSD can help evaluate the quality of a sampler [[4]](#4).

 <!-- In addition to evaluating sampler quality, the KSD can also be used "correct" the samples of a biased sampler.
 This correction can be done by applying weight to each sample and minimising the KSD with respect to these sample weights.
 We can therefore continue to use a biased sampler that might be more computationally efficient by simply reweighting its samples with the KSD. -->